k0nsl/Configuration/README.md

 # Configuration
-Various configurations for projects and personal systems.
+Various configuration files for projects and personal systems.